-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in adequate condition consistent with age.
-The door to the kitchen should be reinstated.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are generally in adequate condition for their age and type.

 Chimney breasts and fireplaces

 Repair category 1

-Notes All original fireplaces have been blocked and we assume adequately vented.
-The electric heater was not checked or tested.
+Notes All original fireplaces have been removed/ blocked and we assume adequately vented.